jasonbisson/terraform-google-vertex-workbench/README.md

 # terraform-google-vertex-workbench

 This module creates an isolated Vertex Workbench to provide a tactical solution to enable Secure Boot and GPUs.
-When the Vertex Workbench product is updated to support the combination of Secure Boot & GPUs the repo will be updated to eliminate the tactical components and focus on secure Workbench deployment.
+When the Vertex Workbench product is updated to support the combination of Secure Boot & GPUs the repo will be updated to eliminate the tactical components and focus on a secure Workbench deployment.

 The resources/services/activations/deletions that this module will create/trigger are: